Stay at Home: Taking Care of Elderly Parents At Home

 Adult children who are caregivers may struggle with the idea of taking care of elderly parents at home.
 Stay at Home is a proven step-by-step program that includes creating a checklist for caring for aging parents.
-This online program for caregivers is developed by Pamela D. Wilson, caregiving expert, from 20+ years of experience to help take care of elderly parents at home — instead of moving them to a care community or a nursing home.
+This online program for caregivers is developed by Pamela D. Wilson, caregiving expert, from 20+ years of experience to help take care of elderly parents at home — instead of moving them to a caring community or a nursing home.

 Discover information that most agiing adults and caregivers don’t know about the steps that it really takes to stay at home.

 Be proactive to detect early warning signs and identify conditions that quickly result in serious health declines.

 Learn to advocate with a healthcare system that refuses treatment for elderly adults.

 Improve family caregiving relationships, reduce conflict, and feelings of struggle.

 Discover a condition that 43% of elderly adults have in common and what you can do.

 Learn why hospitals aren’t always the best place for aging adults.

 If you are an aging adult who wants to remain independent, the Stay at Home program gives you a step-by-step process to remain in control of your life and your choices.